U.S. Manned Space Status - Page 1

 In light of the Columbia Accident Investigation Board (CAIB) report (August 2003) it was determined that the remaining shuttles would be retired when the International Space Station (ISS) was declared complete (July 2011).
 Retirement of the Shuttles meant that the United States would also no longer be able to launch our own people into space.

 Can the commercial sector create a crew vehicle and launch rockets cheaper than what it has cost NASA using the Space Shuttle?
 The answer is OF COURSE.
+Rocket and manned crew technology had both been developed.
 The Space Shuttle was created to be a workhorse to launch both large modules and crew for construction of the ISS, launching and recovery of satellites, servicing the Hubble Space Telescope and more.
 Safety regulations and hardware changes after the loss of two shuttles forced additional budgeting rises that the commercial sector has not experienced - YET.
-The USAF may have seen this coming and responded with the X-37B.